mcinglis/c-style/readme.md

 }
 ```

+When you provide something like this, document what it's doing under the surface.
+In your documentation, encourage your users to go without the macro if they prefer.
+You should always provide a structure to your interfaces that will still be usable without macros.

 #### Only upper-case a macro if will act differently than a function call

 By "act differently", I mean if things will break when users wouldn't expect them to.
-If a macro just looks different (e.g. the named parameters technique), then I don't consider that justification for an upper-case name.
+If a macro just looks different (e.g. the named arguments technique), then I don't consider that justification for an upper-case name.

-[A macro will break if takes an array literal as a named parameter](http://stackoverflow.com/questions/5503362/passing-array-literal-as-macro-argument), so any such macro should have an upper-case name.
+[A macro will break if takes an array literal as a named argument](http://stackoverflow.com/questions/5503362/passing-array-literal-as-macro-argument), so any such macro should have an upper-case name.

-Also, if a macro repeats its parameters in its substitution, it will break things when called with an expression.
+Also, if a macro repeats its arguments in its substitution, it will break things when called with an expression.
 GCC provides [statement expressions](http://gcc.gnu.org/onlinedocs/gcc-4.8.1/gcc/Statement-Exprs.html#Statement-Exprs) as an extension to deal with this.
 I think there are other techniques for fixing this, but I'm not aware of them.

 Also, I don't capitalize the macro's prefix: I'd call a macro `Apple_SCARY` rather than `APPLE_SCARY`.